infor-design/enterprise/docs/TESTING.md

 npm run functional:local
 ```

-To do a single test run and exit immediately (which is also what TravisCI does during builds), use:
+To run the tests in a CI environment (Git Hub Actions), use:

 ```sh
 npm run functional:ci